christian-million/surveyr/README.md

 - Tidy Eval (So we don't have to use quotes)

 Well, we'll see what happens moving forward.
 At least I am learning a lot!

+# To Do:

+I figured I would keep a list of ideas to explore and tasks to accomplish here in the README until I make enough progress to turn this bad boy into a solid, stand-alone, personal package.

+- schema structure creator functions?
+Oooooo.
+- standardize variable name usage.
+- make function names more evocative, with standard verbs and structure.
+- handle multiple arguments to `openize`
+- ERROR HANDLE ANYTHING AT ALL
+- survey response summary statistic functions. (i.e., response rate, responses per question.)
+- quick visuals to compare response X by response Y (group_by, depending on x and y var_type)
+- ~~change structure to package format, for quick reloads and better workflow~~
+- clarify goals of package and function
+- comment stuff